Saturday, August 14, 1971

 “The power guitar of Townshend and the vocal performance by Daltrey are outstanding.”
 CA Townshend also uses “the synth as a rhythmic undertow to Moon’s astonishing freefall drum breaks.”
 SM Entwistle dreams “up all manner of scrumptious melodic and rhythmic flourishes…especially to what he plays beneath the chorus.”
 JNM The song “is so dense that it’s hard to believe it’s played by a three piece.”
 TL “In the hands of any other musicians it would have repeatedly collapsed into chaos.
 And yet not only were they able to create lasting songs out of that mix, they were able to navigate together through the twists and turns of an eight-minute epic like ‘Won’t Get Fooled Again.’”
 EK

-As “one of the band’s all time great epics,” SM the song “has rightfully earned its place in rock history as one of the truly great anthems.”
+As “one of the band’s all time great epics,” SM it eventually became the band’s closer in live shows.
+It “has rightfully earned its place in rock history as one of the truly great anthems.”
 CA

 Resources and Related Links: